-o pressure-temperature

-it is assumed that water steam phase is superheated and both temperature and pressure input is required to calculate the properties of the steam.
+- o pressure-temperature - it is assumed that water steam phase is superheated and both temperature and pressure input is required to calculate the properties of the steam.

 Numeric input

 - overpressure above saturation pressure, in % is required in this case.
-In fact this parameter takes into consideration the uncertainty in pressure measurement.

-The flow computer calculates the saturation pressure for the measured temperature.
-If the measured pressure is above the saturation pressure plus the overpressure parameter then o pressure it is assumed that water steam phase is saturated.
-The temperature of the steam is calculated from the saturation line and the properties are calculated from the measured pressure and from the saturation temperature.
+In fact this parameter takes into consideration the uncertainty in pressure measurement. - The flow computer calculates the saturation pressure for the measured temperature.
+If the measured pressure is above the saturation pressure plus the overpressure parameter then UNIFLOW-200 raises alarm.
+While the pressure is below this limit UNIFLOW-200 continues the calculation with the measured pressure. - o pressure - it is assumed that water steam phase is saturated.
+The temperature of the steam is calculated from the saturation line and the properties are calculated from the measured pressure and from the saturation temperature. - o temperature - it is assumed that water steam phase is saturated.
+The pressure of the steam is calculated from the saturation line and the properties are calculated from the measured temperature and from the saturation pressure.